taylorsilva/posts/concourse-opa/README.md

 # Connecting Concourse to OPA

-Do you like applying policies to your services?
-Is Concourse one of those services?
-Then this is the guide for you!

 In this blog post we are going to go over how to configure Concourse to do policy checks against an OPA server.
 If you want to learn more about OPA I suggest [reading the docs](https://www.openpolicyagent.org/docs/latest/) as a starting point.
 We will go over a few use-cases in this blog post so you can get started with some Concourse specific policies with your OPA server.

+The audience for this blog post is people who run and manage one or more Concourse clusters.
+Policies are an easy way to ensure the tenants of your Concourse cluster are being good citizens.
+We'll dig into this as we start writing OPA rules.

 We will be doing everything locally by using a Docker Compose file to run Concourse and an OPA server.
 The [docker-compose.yml can be found in this gist](https://gist.github.com/taylorsilva/2bdbeb8c0d985f1c61ff539a9dd16a24).

-### Configuring Concourse
+## Configuring Concourse

 We need to configure Concourse with a two things:
 * The OPA endpoint